Welcome to today's edition of the Rush 24-7 podcast.

 That's the first time that's ever happened.

-This is the first time in my life.
+This is the first time in my life our leaders have agreed with them.

-I'm gonna change it now.
+I'm going to change it now.

-This is from this morning on Capitol Hill, the president of Mexico, Felipe Calderon addressing a joint session of Congress.
+This is from this morning on Capitol Hill, the President of Mexico, Felipe Calderon, addressing a joint session of Congress.

 You will notice that the violence in Mexico started to grow a couple of years before I took office in 2006.